Orange-OpenSource/ods-android/docs/components/TextFields.md

     keyboardActions = KeyboardActions(), // `KeyboardActions()` if not set singleLine = false, // false if not set maxLines = Int.MAX_VALUE, // `Int.MAX_VALUE` if not set
+    characterCounter = {
+        OdsTextFieldCharacterCounter(
+            valueLength = valueLength,
+            maxChars = TextFieldMaxChars,
+            enabled = enabled
         )
+    } // Optional
+)
 ```

+Note: You will find more information about the character counter in [Extras](#extras)

 > **XML implementation**